VadimPushtaev/passive_balancer/README.md

 # passive_balancer
-Simple balancer that doesn't make request on its own
+A simple balancer that doesn't make requests on its own